adainstarks/PioneerVFD/README.md

 > Unofficial fan-made Spicetify theme.
 Not affiliated with Pioneer Corporation.
 > The Marketplace and script installs fetch the OEL/WebM clips over the network on first use.
 For the most reliable offline animation behavior, open the theme once while online so the clips can cache.
+> ENGLISH Spotify Only!
+Will break on other languages!

 <p align="center">
   <a href="https://ko-fi.com/adainstarks">